PeachGB/akira/README.md

 My idea for this is to be open source so i hope you can contribute to this, (im not an expert so if you have valuable knowledge you're more than welcome to share it)

+it may be overcommented but its for the people that doesn't understand much about binary operations or low level programming

 ### to compile
 cargo build -Z build-std --target x86_64-akira.json
 ### to make a booteable image